Dylan River

-Dylan River is an Australian film director, writer, and cinematographer.
+Dylan River (born 1992), also credited as Dylan River Glynn McDonald, is an Australian film director, writer, and cinematographer.
+He co-wrote and directed the series Robbie Hood in 2019, and is known for his as cinematographer on the 2020 series The Beach, documenting his father, Warwick Thornton.
+He also wrote and directed episodes of the prequel TV series Mystery Road: Origin (2022), and in 2024 is co-creator and director of Thou Shalt Not Steal.

 Early life and family

-River was born in Alice Springs, Northern Territory.
-His father, Warwick Thornton, is a filmmaker and his mother, Penelope McDonald, is a producer.
+Dylan River was born in 1992 in Alice Springs, Northern Territory.
+His father, Warwick Thornton, is a filmmaker and his mother, Penelope McDonald, is a producer, screenwriter, and director.
 He is the grandson of Freda Glynn, the co-founder of CAAMA.

 Career

 River's work includes writing, direction and cinematography.

-In 2013, his debut feature documentary, Buckskin, won the Foxtel Australian Documentary Prize.
+In 2013, his debut feature documentary, Buckskin, about Kaurna educator Jack Buckskin, won the Foxtel Australian Documentary Prize.
+It is available on SBS on Demand.